-The Angel would normally then conduct a limited investigation into the market, the firm and the business proposition.
+The Investor would normally conduct a limited investigation into the market, the firm and the business proposition.
 This will often involve contacts with industry executives they already know or with other Angels or VCs active in the sector.
-The Angel might also visit the offices of the firm and interview the key executives and key employees.
+The Investor might also visit the offices of the firm and interview the key executives and key employees.
 The market analysis would normally include an investigation of competitors and some validation of the customer benefits associated with the products or services offered by the firm.